Stayermax/DevopsTechnologies/README.md

 * Use BigQuery to get data out of servers
 * Fast API will be used to send requests to server with project to get posts on reddit similar to tweets.
 * Hadoop to work with tweets database (maybe)
+* Learn the bash to install everything automatically.
 * I don't know a thing about Jenkins
 * I don't know a thing about Elasticsearch